 I do, yes.
 I often ask my son, “does that make sense to you?” and ask him to explain how or why it does or doesn’t make sense.
 I also make a point of answering all his questions as honestly and as openly as I can, without judgment.
 This will teach him that asking questions is acceptable and welcomed.
 It also conveys to him the importance of intellectual honesty.
 I always ask my son why he feels or thinks something so that he becomes accustomed to having to back up his position.
 We also watch things like Cosmos together, which he absolutely loves.
 As well, one of his favourite shows is Bill Nye the Science Guy.
 We often discuss shows and movies after we’ve watched them to practice critical analysis.
 We do science experiments and choose your own adventure books and I even play devil’s advocate sometimes, just to get his little brain working.

 I wrote a list of all the methods I use to promote critical thinking in kids.
 Click here to read it.

 3. Do you refrain from discussing God or do you make your position known?

 If he asks, he gets an honest answer.
-He knows I am Godless Mom.
-He knows that if some people in our real life found that out, that they would be upset.
+He knows I write as Godless Mom.
+He knows that if some people in our real-life found that out, that they might be upset.
 He knows I do not believe in a god, and he knows that he can choose to believe if he wants to.
 When Jehovah’s Witnesses come to the door, I tell him the truth about who they are, why they come to our door and what happens to them if they stop knocking on people’s doors.